two students walking outside a building on campus

 International Transfer Credit

-For students who have completed a baccalaureate or associate degree at an accredited international institution similar in duration to a U.S. baccalaureate or associate degree, courses satisfactorily completed in the Arts and Humanities, Social Sciences, and Natural Sciences and Mathematics will be accepted for credit in the appropriate general education area.
-International transfer courses that might meet the University degree requirements, including the general education requirements, but are not part of a completed degree at an accredited international institution, will need to be reviewed individually by the University General Education Committee or by the chair of the department to which the course discipline belongs.
-As in the case of courses transferred from U.S. institutions, courses in accounting, business, business data analytics, and economics not already on the transfer guides will need to be reviewed by the School of Business.
+For students who have completed a baccalaureate or associate degree at an accredited international institution similar in duration to a U.S. baccalaureate or associate degree, courses satisfactorily completed in any of the general education distribution areas will be accepted for credit accordingly.
+International transfer courses that are not part of a completed degree at an accredited international institution, will need to be reviewed individually by the University General Education Committee or by the chair of the department to which the course discipline belongs.
+Courses in accounting, business, business data analytics, and economics not already on the transfer guides will be reviewed by the School of Business.

 To facilitate advising and schedule planning, all the reviews should be completed in the first semester of enrollment at Washburn, especially for courses needed for prerequisites or admission to the School of Business.
 The process starts with the posting of the results of the ECE or WES evaluation on the student’s Washburn University transcript and degree audit.
-The students should provide catalog course descriptions, syllabi and other information as required by the “General Education Transfer Course Petition” form available on the Vice President for Academic Affairs website.
-Petitions should be prepared by the students and submitted through the students’ academic advisors. www.washburn.edu/academics/international-programs/international- students/gen%20ed%20transfer%20petition
+The students should provide catalog course descriptions, syllabi and other information as required by the “General Education Transfer Course Petition” form.
+Petitions should be prepared by the students and submitted through the students’ academic advisors.

-Students who have already completed a BBA degree from Washburn University may later return to earn an additional major within the BBA.
-However, they must satisfy the specific BBA degree requirements under a catalog that is still in effect at the time the additional major is awarded (which may not be their original catalog).
-This applies to all correlate, core, and major-specific courses listed under specific degree requirements.
-Students seeking an additional major within the Washburn BBA should seek advice about course scheduling and sequencing and develop an appropriate graduation plan.
+Students who have already completed a BBA degree from Washburn University may later return to earn an additional concentration within the BBA.
+However, they must satisfy all the specific BBA degree requirements under a catalog that is still in effect at the time the additional major is awarded, which may not be their original catalog.

-Students who have a bachelor degree from either Washburn University or an external institution in an area other than business or are in the process of earning such a degree and are seeking the Washburn BBA as an additional degree must also present a minimum of a total of 150 hours of credit and will need to satisfy all the specific business degree requirements.
-They should seek advice about course scheduling and sequencing and develop a viable and appropriate graduation plan.
+Students with a bachelor’s degree in an area other than business from either Washburn University or an external institution can also earn the Washburn BBA as an additional degree.
+Such students must complete a minimum of 150 hours of university-level credit in total and satisfy all the specific business degree requirements.

 Outcome Assessment and Assurance of Learning